ArnoldDP/OStim-Community-Modlist/README.md

 ### Disclaimer

 Ace's post is a little bit outdated.
-The list is now 310 gigs.
-Deleting the downloads folder once its installed can save around 105gb of storage, but it still might be a bit shocking to see the difference in size.
+The list is now (roughly) 335 gigabytes.
+Deleting the downloads folder once its installed can save around 125gb of storage, but it still might be a bit shocking to see the difference in size.

 ### News!